Can Online Retailers Still Charge for Shipping in Today’s Market?

 When it comes to finding the right shipping formula for your business, the best way to start is with a test.
 The goal of the test is, of course, to identify the options that maximize sales and profits for the seller.
 An A/B/C test of different cost structures and shipping options will measure the impact of each strategy on sales and allow for analysis.

-The data from the testing phase can then be used to determine which model works best for your customer and how to proceed to solidify your shipping strategy.
+The data from the testing phase determines which model works best for your customer and solidifies your shipping strategy.
 Testing the different alternatives is the only way to quantify the impact that the shipping cost has on the customer and on the bottom line.

 Roll It Out

-The result of the exercise will be confidence that your shipping policy is optimized to balance the needs of your business with what your customers want.
+The exercise results in confidence that your shipping policy balances the needs of your business with what your customers want.
 Better yet, doing so immediately puts you one step ahead of most competitors, because few, if any, will have done this amount of work on this make-or-break business decision.